matt110111/olgFeast/DEPLOYMENT.md

 - SSH access with sudo privileges
 - Internet connectivity
 - At least 2GB RAM, 10GB disk space

+### Supported Architectures
+The Docker images are built for multiple architectures:
+- **linux/amd64**: x86_64 servers, most cloud providers
+- **linux/arm64**: ARM-based servers, Raspberry Pi 4+, Apple Silicon Macs

+Your deployment will automatically use the correct architecture for your server.

 ## GitHub Setup